8 y/o with three weeks of progressive edema of face, legs, and abdomen

 - Membranous nephropathy: Depends on the risk of progression to ESRD; judged by the amount of proteinuria and the degree of renal insufficiency.
 Patients at moderate to high risk should be treated with a combination of glucocorticoids and cytotoxic therapy (cyclophosphamide).
 Those at low risk can be treated with ACE-Is.
 Lipid-lowering agents should be used in cases of persistent nephrotic syndrome.

 - Focal segmental glomerulosclerosis: ACE-I should be used for reduction of proteinuria.
 Immunosuppression with prednisone is the first-line therapy.

-- Steroid-resistant cases may benefit from addition of cyclosporine.
+- Steroid-resistant cases may benefit from the addition of cyclosporine.
 Relapses require reinitiation of steroids.

 congestive heart failure